Benomyl: Birth defects

 In 1996, a Miami jury awarded US$4 million to a child whose mother was exposed in pregnancy to Benlate.
-The child was born without eyes (anophthalmia).
-The mother had been exposed to an unusually high dose of Benlate through her exposure from a near by farm, during pregnancy.
+The child was born with severe eye defects (clinical anophthalmia).
+The mother had been exposed to an unusually high dose of this compound through her exposure from a nearby farm, during pregnancy.
 An important issue in the case was the timing and magnitude of exposure.

-In October 2008, DuPont paid confidential settlements to two New Zealand families whose children were born with either anophthalmia or other birth defects.
+In October 2008, DuPont paid confidential settlements to two New Zealand families whose children were born with various birth defects.
 The mother of one of the children had been exposed to Benlate while working as a Christchurch parks worker before his birth.

 Environmental effects

 Benomyl binds strongly to soil and does not dissolve in water to any great extent.
 It has a half-life in turf of three to six months, and in bare soil, a half-life of six months to one year.

 In 1991, DuPont issued a recall of its Benlate 50DF formula due to suspected contamination with the herbicide atrazine.
 In the wake of the recall, many US growers blamed Benlate 50DF for destroying millions of dollars' worth of crops.
 Growers filed over 1,900 damage claims against DuPont, mostly involving ornamental crops in Florida.
 Subsequent testing by DuPont determined the recalled product was not contaminated with atrazine.
 The reason for the alleged crop damage is unclear.
 The Florida Department of Agriculture and Consumer Services suggested Benlate was contaminated with dibutylurea and sulfonylurea herbicides.

 After several years of legal argument, DuPont paid out about US$750 million in damages and out-of-court settlements.
 By 1993, a coalition of farm worker and environmental groups came together to form "Benlate Victims Against DuPont", a group which called for a nationwide boycott of DuPont products.

 After carrying out tests, DuPont denied Benlate was contaminated with dibutylurea and sulfonylureas and stopped compensation pay-outs.
 In 1995, a Florida judge rejected a complaint from the Florida Department of Agriculture that had alleged such a link.